 You may be tempted to have your LinkedIn headline say “seeking new opportunity,” because you want to be as clear as possible that you are open for hire.

-Doesn’t this seem like a lot of work for a little headline?
+Isn’t this a lot of work for a little headline?

 “I don’t want to create a Word cloud – that’s a little much.”

-“The headline is only a few words; why am I putting this much work on that?”
+“The headline is only a few words; why am I putting this much work into that?”

 “I’m super busy.”

 Listen, we get it.
 This stuff takes work.
 But you clicked this article because you wanted to create a solid LinkedIn profile that stands above 99% of the other profiles.
-That’s going to take some thought and strategy, but it’s going to be worth it.
+This takes thought and strategy, and it’s worth the effort.

 Additionally, this didn’t just help you learn what to write in a LinkedIn headline or even just a great LinkedIn profile.
 You can apply this tested, strategic advice to every part of your job search.
 Start marketing yourself like a brand, and you’ll see results!